-To apply for an alternative exit, contact your faculty to request a course completion with an alternative exit.
+First check with your faculty that you're eligible for a course completion with an alternative exit.

 Monash Business School students: Use the application for an alternative exit.

-If your faculty approves the alternative exit, you then apply to graduate, choosing the alternative exit option in your application.
+If your faculty approves the alternative exit, you can then choose this option in your graduation application.